Avi-17/File-management-backend/README.md

 ## DATABASE

-For the file metadata, mySQL is used.
+For the file metadata, aws cloud storage is used.
 File creation, storage and deletion is done in google cloud storage.
 Both are in sync i.e. if a file is created or deleted, it is reflected both in mySQL as well as in cloud storage.

 ## API ENDPOINTS